Literature

 The Pump by Clive Staples Lewis

-“First, you must rid yourself of the nauseating idea, the fruit of a manifest inferiority complex and a worldly mind, that pomp, under the right circumstances, has anything in common with vanity or self-importance.
-An officiant solemnly approaching the altar to celebrate, a princess led by her king Continue reading
+“First, you must rid yourself of this nauseating idea, born of a manifest complex of inferiority and a worldly mind, that pomp, in the appropriate circumstances, has anything in common with vanity or self-importance.
+A celebrant solemnly approaching the altar to celebrate, a princess led by her king… Continue reading

 -